hermit-os/libhermit/_posts/2017-06-16-HPC-meets-Cloud-Computing.md

 We have integrated a network interface, which based on the [Virtio PCI Specification](http://ozlabs.org/%7Erusty/virtio-spec/virtio-0.9.5.pdf).
 Hereby, we are able to boot HermitCore applications on [OpenStack](https://github.com/RWTH-OS/HermitCore/wiki/Booting-HermitCore-from-an-ISO-image) and [Google Compute Platform](https://github.com/RWTH-OS/HermitCore/wiki/Boot-HermitCore-from-a-raw-image) because both platforms base on this interface.

-In this tutorial, an image will be created for the application [_server_](https://github.com/RWTH-OS/HermitCore/blob/master/usr/tests/server.go).
+In this tutorial, an image will be created for the application [_server_](https://github.com/RWTH-OS/HermitCore/blob/master/usr/tests/server.go) and boot it on Google Compute Platform.
+In principle, the image is also bootable on OpenStack.
-The server is completely written in Go and response any requests with its http request message.
+The demo application is completely written in Go and response any http requests with its http request message.
 This Go example was developed by Alan A. A. Donovan and Brian W. Kernighan for their book _The Go Programming Language_ and published at [http://www.gopl.io](http://www.gopl.io).

-[Google Compute Platform](https://cloud.google.com/compute/docs/images/import-existing-image) supports only the raw image format as virtual hard disk.
+The [Google Compute Platform](https://cloud.google.com/compute/docs/images/import-existing-image) supports only the raw image format as virtual hard disk.
-Consequently, we have to create with `qemu-img` a 1 GB file in raw format.
+Consequently, we have to create with `qemu-img` a 1 GB file in the raw format.
 A size of 1 Gb is the smallest possible size for the Google Compute Platform and *large* enough for our web server.
-(The file size of the server is ~20Mb).
+(The file size of the server is  about 20 Mb).

 ```bash
 $ qemu-img create -f raw disk.raw 1G